anoncode46/HierarchicalCategoryLearning/README.md

 ## Fig. 5 (Unsupervised Metrics: tSNE & KNN)
 The data used to generate Fig. 5 are available for download on Zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4899908.svg)](https://doi.org/10.5281/zenodo.4899908)
 The data are subsampled (100 samples per time epoch) from the non-linear network trained on the hierarchical dataset.
-The pickle files contain the data features (across all layers) as well as the computed KNN matrix.
+The pickle files contain the data features (across all layers) as well as the computed KNN matrix. tSNE method was implemented using package [tsne-cuda](https://github.com/CannyLab/tsne-cuda)